 If you have chest pain which does not fit the above criteria, it is still worth getting it checked out, especially if you have a family history of heart disease.

-There are several different reasons why weed can cause chest pain.
+There are several different reasons why cannabis can cause chest pain.
 It may seem obvious that smoking anything can cause problems in your lungs, but did you know that cannabis can cause heart problems too?
 Well, it can.
-Let’s take a look at some of the things that might be going on “under the hood” when you roast that bone…
+Let’s take a look at some of the things that might be going on.

 Smoking Weed May Affect the Heart

-In low doses, marijuana activates your sympathetic nervous system, causing your heart rate and blood pressure to increase.
-This reduces the amount of oxygen which is able to reach your heart muscle, and in susceptible people could lead to a heart attack.
+In low doses, cannabis activates the sympathetic nervous system, causing heart rate and blood pressure to increase.
+This reduces the amount of oxygen able to reach the heart muscle, which could cause adverse effects in those with heart disease.

 One report published in the Journal of Emergencies, Trauma, and Shock describes the cases of two men who were admitted to hospital following chest pain that came on shortly after smoking marijuana.
 Neither man was found to have any other risk factors for cardiovascular disease, but both had dangerous blood clots in one of the arteries that supply the heart muscles.
 One of the men went on to have a heart attack, but thankfully he was saved by his medical team.

 Another report from the French Addictovigilance Network found that between 2006 and 2010, 1.8% of people who experienced adverse effects from marijuana had some form of cardiovascular disease.
 During this timeframe, there were 22 cardiac complications, 9 of which led to death.
 Almost half of these people had a family history of heart disease.

 So it seems that cannabis use can contribute to heart problems, especially if they are written into your genes.
 But how about lung problems?

 Chest Pain From Smoking Weed – Is It a Real Thing?